Central School (Asheboro, North Carolina)

 The Central School is a historic Rosenwald School building located in the historically African-American East Side neighborhood at Asheboro, Randolph County, North Carolina.
 It was built in 1926, and is a one-story, "T"-plan red brick building with a gable roof.
 In 1948, a two-level, flat roofed International Style wing was added.

 It was added to the National Register of Historic Places in 1993.

+Asheboro Central High School was a school for African Americans in Asheboro, North Carolina.